Contempt of court: United States

+In Ex parte Grossman (1925), the U.S. Supreme Court held that the U.S. President may pardon criminal contempt of court.

 News media in the United States

 In the United States, because of the broad protections granted by the First Amendment, with extremely limited exceptions, unless the media outlet is a party to the case, a media outlet cannot be found in contempt of court for reporting about a case because a court cannot order the media in general not to report on a case or forbid it from reporting facts discovered publicly.
 Newspapers cannot be closed because of their content.

 Criticism

 There have been criticisms over the practice of trying contempt from the bench.
 In particular, Supreme Court Justice Hugo Black wrote in a dissent, "It is high time, in my judgment, to wipe out root and branch the judge-invented and judge-maintained notion that judges can try criminal contempt cases without a jury."